CiscoDevNet/terraform-provider-aci/docs/resources/endpoint_tag_mac.md

 ## Example Usage ##

-The configuration snippet below creates a Endpoint Tag Mac with only required attributes.
+The configuration snippet below creates a Endpoint Tag MAC with only required attributes.

 ```hcl